 RAMBLINGS FROM THE DAZED & CONFUSED

-New Shores is now with the beta-readers.
+New Shores is now with the editor.
 YAY! 🙂

 Saturday 1st June saw me travelling up to Brixton for the launch of

 Writing our Legacy’s Hidden Sussex anthology at the Brixton Ritzy Cinema and cafe.

 It was great to see the launch attended by so many people, and to have been able to listen to a number of the writers read extracts from their work.
 Something that made the whole experience very personal.
 With the readings over, people had the chance to buy copies of the anthology and get them signed by those authors present.

 It has to be remembered that projects and events like this don’t just happen on their own.
 Behind the anthology a dedicated team led by the amazing Amy Zamarripa Solis from This Too Is Real have spent many, many hours toiling away to make it a success.

 Click on the book cover below to go to Writing our Legacy’s website

 The anthology aims to debunk outdated but still current stereotypes of Black people through a reimagining of the Sussex landscape from the Black, Asian and minority ethnic perspective.